-SPOs are sometimes challenged in having the ability to collaborate as they have a lot of work to do with limited capacity.
-As some of the most visible organizations in the refugee-serving sector, SPOs are under pressure to provide information to the public about the immigration system.
-However, SPOs are not funded to "screen, train, and support the community interest" (Munson & Ataullahjan, 2016, p.
+Settlement agencies are sometimes not able to collaborate as they have a lot of work to do with limited capacity.
+As some of the most visible organizations in the refugee-serving sector, settlement agencies are under pressure to provide information to the public about the immigration system.
+However, most SPOs in particular are not funded to "screen, train, and support the community interest" (Munson & Ataullahjan, 2016, p.
 24).
-The challenge of "underfunding" has been identified as a barrier to the settlement sector meeting the needs of PSR.
-IRCC has acknowledged they weren't able to provide resources and information that SPOs needed, especially with the Syrian arrivals (Munson & Ataullahjan, 2016, p.
+The challenge of "underfunding" has been identified as a barrier to the settlement sector meeting the needs of sponsored refugees.
+IRCC has acknowledged they weren't able to provide resources and information to settlement workers that would have allowed them to respond to sponsors, particularly during the Syrian resettlement in 2015-2016 (Munson & Ataullahjan, 2016, p.
 25).

-The literature also identified some challenges that sponsors face in trying to access SPO services.
-Deficiencies noted in the settlement sector by sponsors included ineffective referrals, inconsistent information, and delivery that is driven by quantitative metrics and outdated models instead of responding to the realities on the ground (Welcome Home TO, 2016, p.
+The literature also identified a number of challenges that sponsors face when they reach out to get information or support for the newcomers they are sponsoring.
+Some sponsors who did visit settlement agencies with the newcomers felt frustrated by what they saw as ineffective referrals, inconsistent information, and delivery that is driven by quantitative metrics and outdated models instead of responding to the realities on the ground (Welcome Home TO, 2016, p.
 12).
-Sponsors also shared that they desire more "individualized and accessible" support as they are not comfortable accessing services in settlement agencies, and they don't always feel comfortable discussing sensitive topics in public workshops (ENRS, 2018, p.
+Sponsored refugee themselves also shared that they desire more "individualized and accessible" support from settlement workers, beyond public workshops (ENRS, 2018, p.
 46).
-If sponsors are not feeling welcome at SPOs, the possibility of collaboration will be remote.

-It is interesting to note that there was a lot of information on the challenges that sponsors face in providing settlement support to PSR, but very little on the internal barriers that SPOs face when serving PSR found in the literature.
-It would be useful to see more research on the impact of funding models of SPOs on their ability to serve PSR and work with sponsors, but this information didn't appear in the research.
+It is interesting to note that there was a lot of literature on the challenges that sponsors, but very little on the internal barriers that settlement agencies face when serving sponsored refugees.
+It would be useful to see more research on the impact of funding models of settlement agencies on their ability to serve sponsored refugees and work with sponsors, but this information didn't appear in the research.